Radical Penectomy

 What to expect after the procedure?

-• Any anaesthetic has its risks and the anaesthetist will explain such risks.
+• Any anesthetic has its risks, and the anesthetist will explain such risks.

 • Bleeding is a possible complication.